IntuitiveHarmony/HarmonyHero/readme.md

 <br>

-## Special Thanks
+## Thanks

+- [JP](https://github.com/BoognishSaves) - For all the conversations and testing that made this project more rounded

-- **Z** - I'm grateful for your expertise during our debugging sessions.
+- **Z** - For your expertise during our debugging sessions.
 The lessons I learned from you have been invaluable to me while navigating the challenges presented by this project.
 Also, thanks for all your work, helping me with the 3D printed battery cover.

 ## Contributors